SttApollo/coaching-program-automation/docs/governance.md

 ### Automation boundaries

 The workflow ends at the Trello approval card.
-Sending the email is the coordinator's action, not the system's.
+Sending the email is the operator's action, not the system's.
 This boundary is intentional: it is where responsibility transfers from the automation to a person.
-Removing that boundary — automating the email send — would eliminate the human review step and is not a direction this system takes.
+Removing that boundary — automating the email send — would eliminate the human review step.

 These design choices collectively reflect **ISO/IEC 42001:2023** principles for responsible AI system design: human oversight, transparency, data minimization, and defined operational boundaries.